IRNet: Iterative Refinement Network for Noisy Partial Label Learning: Introduction

 \item Experimental results on benchmark datasets show the effectiveness of our method.
 IRNet is superior to existing state-of-the-art methods on noisy PLL. \end{itemize}

 The remainder of this paper is organized as follows: In Section \ref{sec2}, we briefly review some recent works.
 In Section \ref{sec3}, we propose a novel framework for noisy PLL with theoretical guarantees.
-In Section \ref{sec4}, we introduce our experimental datasets, comparison systems and implementation details.
+In Section \ref{sec4}, we introduce our experimental datasets, comparison systems, and implementation details.
 In Section \ref{sec5}, we conduct experiments to demonstrate the effectiveness of our method.
+In Section~\ref{sec7}, we provide an in-depth discussion and comparison across different tasks.
 Finally, we conclude this paper and discuss our future work in Section \ref{sec6}.